steadybit/docs-public/README.md

 - `header` config for site header configuration like
     - `title` - The title that appears on the top left
-    - `githubUrl` - The Github URL for the docs website
-    - `helpUrl` - Help URL for pointing to resources
-    - `tweetText` - Tweet text
     - `links` - Links on the top right
     - `search` - Enable search and [configure Algolia](https://www.gatsbyjs.org/docs/adding-search-with-algolia/)